andrewgreen76/flygreen/README.md

 __________________________________________________________________________

 - Yaml
+- Bash :
+  - more commands,
+  - argument and variable management in scripts,
-- more on Bash compound statements
+  - more on Bash compound statements.
 - more on user value
+- Rust
+  - cargo : setup, build, code,
+  - language properties,
+  - goals,
+  - means,
+  - commands
+  - role in Pop!_OS, kernel, and systemd
-- Rust (setup, build, code), Rust vs. C++
+  - comparison to C++
 - systemd vs. systemd init vs. systemd-boot, dracut
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT: